 Best cocktail bar: Bellboy

 Now our favourite cocktail bar in the world, Bellboy creates the most unique cocktails we've ever seen.
-We ordered delicious cocktails in a viking horn, a conch shell, a camera lens, mini bathtub with rubber ducky.. and there's even more to discover!
+We ordered cocktails in a viking horn, a conch shell, a camera lens, mini bathtub with rubber ducky.. and there's even more to discover!
 It's done in a classy way with fitting swing music playing in the background.
-The food is also exquisite and the presentation all around is excellent.
+The food is also exquisite and the presentation all around excellent.
 Go at happy hour (6-8pm) for 50% off of all their cocktails!
 You'll need to make a reservation in advance.

 Best for the party: Kuli Alma